-Investing in People and Communities for an Inclusive Future.
+Investing in People and Communities for an Equitable and Inclusive Future.

 BlueHub Capital—formerly known as Boston Community Capital—is a national mission-driven nonprofit organization dedicated to building healthy communities where low-income people live and work.

 Why BlueHub Capital

 BlueHub Capital’s mission—to help build healthy communities where low-income people live and work—has not changed since our beginnings in the mid-1980s; but our footprint has—from our early focus on Boston’s neighborhoods, to the Commonwealth of Massachusetts and, then to the United States.

 The original idea of a blue economy first emerged more than a decade ago.
 In its current 3.0 incarnation, the blue economy seeks to marry creativity, innovation and entrepreneurship to create economic benefit for all the people and communities we serve.
 We participate in blue economy goals by using our financial innovation expertise to create affordable housing and community facilities that reflect the needs and interests of community residents, to provide new mortgages to homeowners in default or foreclosure, and to promote job creation, sustainability and resiliency.
 The idea of the blue economy assures that our economic thinking continues to focus on achieving an equitable prosperity that includes low-income people and communities.